Explicit decoders using fixed-point amplitude amplification based on QSVT: Preliminaries

 To apply the Petz recovery map to our setting, let $F$ be the system such that $ABF = ED$, and a unitary $U_\cF^L$ be defined by

 where $L=ABF = ED$.
-Using this unitary, Eq.~(\ref{eq: stine dilation by iso}) is rephrased as
+Using this unitary, Eq.~\eqref{eq: stine dilation by iso} is rephrased as

-We use $\cG^{A \rarr DB'}(\,\cdot\,) \coloneqq \cF^{AB \rarr D}(~\cdot\: \otimes \, \Phi^{BB'})$ and fix the reference state to be the CMS $\pi^A$.
+We use $\cG^{A \rarr DB'}(\cdot) \coloneqq \cF^{AB \rarr D}(\cdot \otimes \Phi^{BB'})$ and fix the reference state to be the CMS $\pi^A$.
 The explicit form of the Petz recovery map in our setting is then given by

-where $\hat{L}$ is equal to $R'\hat{B}\hat{F} = \hat{E}D$.
+where $\hat{L}$ is equal to $R'\hat{F}\hat{B} = \hat{E}D$.
 See also the diagram in Fig.~\ref{fig: original Petz}.

-By combining Proposition~\ref{prop: barnum knill} with Proposition~\ref{prop: uhlmann's dec} and the Fuchs-van de Graaf inequalities, we derive the following statement, which relates the recovery error of the Petz recovery map \raisebox{-0ex}{$\cP_{\pi, \cG}^{DB' \rarr R'}$} against $\cF^{AB \rarr D}$ to the decoupling condition: if there exists a state $\tau^E$ such that \raisebox{-0.2ex}{$\|\omega^{RE} - \pi^R \otimes \tau^E\|_1 \leq \epsilon$}, then the recovery error of the Petz recovery map in the above setting is given by
+By combining Proposition~\ref{prop: barnum knill} with Proposition~\ref{prop: uhlmann's dec} and the Fuchs--van de Graaf inequalities Eq.~\eqref{eq: fuchs van de graaf}, we derive the following statement, which relates the recovery error of the Petz recovery map $\cP_{\pi, \cG}^{DB' \rarr R'}$ against $\cF^{AB \rarr D}$ to the decoupling condition: if there exists a state $\tau^E$ such that $\|\omega^{RE} - \pi^R \otimes \tau^E\|_1 \leq \epsilon$, then the recovery error of the Petz recovery map in the above setting is given by

 As discussed in \ref{sec: decoupling and Uhlmann}, the decoupling is asymptotically achieved by an appropriately chosen encoder.
-Since the upper bound on the recovery error of $\cP_{\pi, \cG}$ tends to zero with such an encoder, hence, the Petz recovery map also archives the quantum capacity.
+Since the upper bound on the recovery error of $\cP_{\pi, \cG}$ also asymptotically tends to zero with such an encoder, its communication rate can approach the quantum capacity.

-An algorithmic implementation of the Petz recovery map using the QSVT is provided in \cite{gilyen2022petzmap}.
-Using the algorithm, one can obtain an explicit decoder.
-However, its circuit complexity is generally inefficient.